Cr33zz/Neuro_/README.md

 Currently CUDA is required to compile the library.
 For GPU computation CUDA 10.1 and CudNN 7.6.4 are required.
 Both can be downloaded from NVidia website:
 https://developer.nvidia.com/cuda-downloads
 https://developer.nvidia.com/cudnn
+You also need to add the NvToolsExt binaries folder to the Path enviroment variable, usually this is the path you need to add:
+c:\Program Files\NVIDIA Corporation\NvToolsExt\bin\x64
-Also please make sure your graphics card drivers are up to date.
+Lastly, please make sure your graphics card drivers are up to date.